Perception’s Complex Layers

 Up to this point, the experience has been passive.
 But now, we must choose things.

 Our decisions run through a weighted, logical system where we might change something.
 Usually, we’re trying to predict or estimate the future.
-If we ever find uncertainty in that system in a way that doesn’t quickly resolve itself, we experience an inner conflict over it.
+If we ever find uncertainty that affects a decision, we experience an inner conflict over it.
 Intelligence or anxiety can frequently prevent a clear decision from arising.

-Philosophy creates pre-existing beliefs that allow us to devote effort to more nuanced aspects of decision-making, and it is profoundly useful for that purpose.
+Philosophy’s use is in building pre-existing beliefs which permit us to devote effort to more nuanced aspects of decision-making.
 It can also help us to be more creative, understand what we love, and how to avoid evil.

 The Agency layer is also where all human morality exists.
 Without decisions that we actively make, there is no morality, and only thoughts or consequences.

 Our choices aren’t necessarily physical.
-We often conclude we don’t understand, and will go back to the Processing sub-layer (to reconsider) or the Perception layer (if we’re self-aware enough).
+We often conclude we don’t understand and revisit the Processing sub-layer (to reconsider) or the Perception layer (if we’re self-aware).

 Layer 4 — Actions

-The Action layer (and all other higher ones) are simply our decisions imposed back onto the Observations layer, compounded across people and groups.
-It’s our ability to say or do anything, and is the movement of living tissue, along with the extensions of that living tissue through tools.
+The Action layer (and all other higher ones) are how our decisions impose back onto the Observations layer.
+These results will compound across people and groups.
+This includes moving living tissue and entensions via tools.
+It also includes our ability to say or do anything.

 Everything up to now has only existed in the mind.
 Nobody has any direct evidence from anyone else of the lower layers.
 It only expresses once people take action, which can include simply speaking.

-Beyond raw impulse, the reason we build anything in our environment is to create results that drive toward our interpretation of a good life for ourselves or others.
-This even includes simple pleasures and seemingly innocuous experiences.
+Except for habits and impulse, we build things in our environment to create results.
+We orient these results to attain the good life we envision, for ourselves or others.
+These actions even include simple pleasures and seemingly innocuous experiences.

 It’s worth noting the Action layer is strictly physical reality as we understand it now.
-Everything in the past is in the Imagination layer, and everything in the future is in the Agency or Imagination layer until it happens.
+Everything in the past is in the Imagination layer.
+Everything in the future is in the Agency or Imagination layer until it happens.

 Layer 5 — Reality